At Intelisys Channel Connect, Flexibility Is the Name of the Game

 ScanSource bills itself as a hybrid distributor, meaning that it operates a resale-based hardware distribution business and a commissions-based agency model (Intelisys).
 ScanSource in previous years envisioned that "hybrid partners" would leverage both units to sell a mix of hardware, software and carrier services.
 That entailed traditionally hardware and resale-focused VARs dipping into the Intelisys portfolio to sell software and services from Intelisys vendors (with the Intelisys vendors billing and managing the end user) and for the traditionally residual commission-based agents dipping into the ScanSource hardware/device portfolio.
 Baur said hybrid partners have emerged, but the majority of partners are looking to chart a different, more customized course.

-"Out of 25,000 channel partners we have in the US, there's probably 500 that have done both [resale and agency] successfully.
+"Out of 25,000 channel partners we have in the U.S., there are probably 500 that have done both [resale and agency] successfully.
 [Partners] all seem to want to growth their business in a different way.
 We're trying to help them do things that are specific to what they need.
 It's almost like every partner needs a special version, and that's why we're saying we want to be flexible," Baur told Channel Futures.
 "They need a special version of this go-to-market model, because they all come from slightly different perspectives, and they're in different markets or at slightly different stages."

 Intelisys' Ken Mills